galamo/fs-103/README.md

 SELECT * FROM Northwind.Products order by Price desc limit 1

 SELECT ProductID, MAX(Price) FROM Northwind.Products;
-SELECT * FROM Northwind.Products WHERE Price in ( SELECT MAX(Price) from Northwind.Products)
+SELECT * FROM Northwind.Products WHERE Price in ( SELECT MAX(Price) from Northwind.Products);

+SELECT
+    *
+FROM
+    Northwind.Products
+WHERE
+    Price < (SELECT
+            AVG(Price)
+        FROM
+            Northwind.Products)

+SELECT
+    country, COUNT(*) AS NumberOfCustomers
+FROM
+    Northwind.Customers
+GROUP BY country
+Having NumberOfCustomers <10
+ORDER BY NumberOfCustomers DESC

+SELECT Price, count(*) as NumberOfProductsINThePrice FROM Northwind.Products GROUP BY Price

+-- SELECT
+-- FROM
+-- WHERE
+-- GROUP BY
+-- ORDER BY
+-- LIMIT

 ```